lechnerc77/azd-compatibility-azure-function/README.md

     host: appservice
 ```

-As we can see we specify the hooks in a `hooks` section in the `azure.yaml` and specify:
+As we can see we specify the hooks in a `hooks` section and define:

 - the event that triggers the hook
 - the shell that should be used